hoangducthien/quiz-sys/README.md

   10 new quizzes per day, each quiz can have maximum 100 question

-  10 sessions per day, each sessions can have maximum 10K participant
+  10 sessions per day, each session map with 1 quiz, can have maximum 10K participant

   All session and participant's ranking store in cache => 10 byte each reord (userId-rank), 100K record take 1MB